-- 1. TO & TTO - 1.1.
-When the coach requests a Time Out, he/she must use the official hand signal.
-If he/she only stands up, asks orally or presses the buzzer, the referees may not authorize the request.
+1. TO & TTO

+- 1.1.
+When the coach requests a Time Out, he/she must always use the official hand signal.
+If he/she only stands up, asks orally, or presses the buzzer, the referees may not authorize the request.
 If the request of the Time-Out is rejected, the first referee should decide if this is an intention to delay the game and sanction it according to the rules.
 During all time-outs, the players in play must go to the free zone near their bench.
-The second referee must ask the players to move close to the bench, if they are still on the court. - 1.2.
-For matches that require technical time-outs (e.g., university and international matches): The assistant scorer must press the buzzer to signal each Technical Time-Out (TTO) after the first team reaches the 8th or 16th points in the set (this is not the responsibility of the second referee).
+The second referee must ask the players to move close to the bench if they are still on the court. - 1.2.
+For matches that require technical time-outs (e.g., university and international matches): The assistant scorer must press the buzzer to signal each Technical Time-Out (TTO) after the first team reaches the 8th or 16th point (USport uses only 1 TTO at 16 points) in the set (this is not the responsibility of the second referee).
 The same assistant scorer must indicate with the buzzer the end of the TTO.
-The announcer must say for the first TTO of the set: "First technical time-out."
-At the end he/she must say, "End of the technical time-out."
-A similar process will be applied for the second TTO.
 The second referee must ensure that players do not go on the court before the assistant scorer's buzzer sounds indicating the end of the TTO.
 Naturally, if there is some problem with the assistant scorer's work, the second referee must check his/her work from this point of view too.